berneout/authors-certificate/README.md

 ## Background for Developers

-The AUTHORS Certificate is heavily inspired by [The Developer's Certificate of Origin][DCO] adopted in Linux kernel development partly in response to the infamous [SCO Unix copyright lawsuits][SCO].
+The AUTHORS Certificate is heavily inspired by [The Developer Certificate of Origin][DCO] adopted in Linux kernel development partly in response to the infamous [SCO Unix copyright lawsuits][SCO].